 Part B covers other medical care outside a hospital, including:

 - durable medical equipment

-Private insurers also offer Medicare Advantage plans (Part C).
-Medicare Advantage plans offer the same benefits as parts A and B of Original Medicare, but often have extra coverage (with an additional premium) that could include:
+Private insurers also offer Medicare Advantage (Part C) plans.
+Medicare Advantage plans offer the same benefits as parts A and B of original Medicare but often have extra coverage (with an additional premium) that could include: